Therapists in Chevy Chase, Washington, DC

 Psychologist, PsyD

-My passion is in working collaboratively with individuals and couples to help them overcome anxiety and panic, Posttraumatic Stress Disorder (PTSD), depression, relationship problems, grief and loss, problems with motivation, medically unexplained symptoms, and inattention.
+My passion is in working together with my clients to help them overcome anxiety and panic, Posttraumatic Stress Disorder (PTSD), depression, relationship problems, grief and loss, problems with motivation, medically unexplained symptoms, behavior issues, and inattention.
 I enjoy helping people develop self-compassion and live more authentically so they can go from surviving to thriving.
 I integrate evidence-based techniques into treatment that I tailor to meet the unique needs of each individual with whom I work.
-I am able to provide services remotely to clients physically located in Maryland, Washington D.C., and Virginia.
+I am able to provide services remotely to clients physically located in Maryland, DC, and Virginia and in-person in DC.

 Psychologist, PsyD